 Tropical cyclones are an example of a phenomenon that can produce extreme precipitation events, and GFDL scientists are using dynamical downscaling techniques to investigate the relationship between climate warming and tropical cyclone precipitation.

-- Resolution dependence of contiguous US precipitation extremes in response to CO2 forcing
+- The resolution dependence of contiguous US precipitation extremes in response to CO2 forcing

 - Seasonal- and annual-mean precipitation extremes occurring during 2013: A U.S. focused analysis